thomaskwscott/kafka-connect-http/docs_build/sink_connector.rst

         {"foo4":"bar4"}
         {"foo5":"bar5"}

-.. tip:: In this example we have configured ``batch.max.size`` to 5 and ``batch.linger.ms`` to 1 minute.
-This means you
+.. tip:: In this example we have configured ``batch.max.size`` to 5.
+This means, if you produce more than 5 messages in
-        will need to produce at least 5 messages before the HTTP calls will be invoked.
-On the 5th message you will see all 5 messages submitted to Rest Proxy in one call.
-Alternatively you can wait 1 minute for the ``batch.linger.ms`` to be applied and will see any produced messages submitted to Rest Proxy after this timeout.
+        a way in which connect will see them in a signle fetch (e.g. by producing them before starting the connector.
+        You will see batches of 5 messages submitted as single calls to the HTTP API.

 --------
 Features